megabyte0x/megabyte0x/README.md

 ---

-- Created the Authentication API and saving the data of the users in a separate database.
+- Created the Authentication API and saved the users' data in a separate database.
-- Design, Developed and Implemented database maintaining 2 different roles.
+- Designed, Developed, and Implemented a database, maintaining 2 different roles.

 </details>